 Red Stag is a high-accountability 3PL purpose-built for heavy, bulky, and high-value goods, run from two large US facilities in Sweetwater, TN and Salt Lake City, UT.
-They publish service guarantees most generalists won't put in writing, but the model isn't built for apparel, footwear, or commodity DTC brands.
+They publish service guarantees most generalists won't put in writing, and the merchant reviews that exist back the accuracy claims up — but the model isn't built for apparel, footwear, or commodity DTC brands.

 Published 99.99% inventory accuracy, 99.99% pick accuracy, and a zero-shrinkage guarantee that puts dollars behind the SLAs.